platformsh/platformsh-docs/docs/src/increase-observability/logs/forward-logs.md

 To preserve the original log level, use a language-specific syslog module/package for logging.

-The following example code snippets show how logs can be written to syslog:
+The following example code snippets show how logs can be written to Syslog:

 {{< codetabs >}}